mohdanqu/mohdanqu.github.io/README.md

 ·	Effective Stakeholder Communication with cross-functional teams.

-·	Managed 2 critical programs with 100% SLA adherence, enhancing operational efficiency.

-·	Identified and resolved knowledge gaps, leading to reduction in stakeholder escalations and improving team productivity.

 ·	Developed 10+ SQL queries resulting in productivity gains.

 ·	Created 3 VBA-macros that helped in resolving quality and productivity tracking issue which helped in improving SOP compliance.